Civil society and non‑governmental organisations (NGOs) help to raise awareness and advocate for a world free of chemical weapons.

 - NGOs must submit an application form for each attendee.

-- The names of civil society representatives submitted through this application form cannot be altered.
+- The names of applicants cannot be altered after submission.
 NGOs should submit the names of their representatives only after careful consideration.

-The Secretariat will scrutinise all applications for validity and relevance.
+- The Secretariat will evaluate all applications for validity and relevance.

-The Chemical Weapons Convention Coalition (CWCC) – an umbrella group for civil society organisations working for a full and effective implementation of the Chemical Weapons Convention – can provide more details about civil society participation at the Conference, as well as provide limited travel support.
+The Chemical Weapons Convention Coalition (CWCC) – an umbrella group for civil society organisations working for a full and effective implementation of the Chemical Weapons Convention – can provide more details about civil society participation at the Conference.